This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 To make these cookies, you want to start by browning your butter.

-Once the dough is chilled, scoop the cookies and roll them into balls.
-Then dip them into the cinnamon sugar mixture.
+Once the dough is chilled, scoop the cookies into 1 1/2 tablespoons cookie dough balls.
+I like to use a cookie scoop so they come out the same size.
+Then roll smooth in your hands.
+Then roll them into the cinnamon sugar mixture.

 Recipe Tips